unusualfor/advanced-kubernetes/README.md

 ### Hands-on Labs & Exercises Skeleton
 Below is a suggested structure for practical telemetry exercises:
+#### Module Summary & Next Steps
+You can now monitor and visualize your Kubernetes cluster using Prometheus and Grafana.
+Next, integrate Istio for advanced service mesh capabilities.

 #### Exercise 1: Access Dashboards
 - Objective: Access Grafana and import a Kubernetes dashboard